There are intensifying voices being heard from Washington D.C to South Los Angeles…

 Over the course of the school year CDTech Youth Coordinators, comprised of 4 young residents of South Central Los Angeles, have brought together YLEADers to have dialogues on issues affecting them and their community, such as: gentrification, rising cost of rent, college & career pathway opportunities and local policy-making.

 But the YLEAD Program is far from an after-school enrichment program.
-YLEADers are engaging in and developing a sociopolitical systems analysis that will be integrated into a collaborative community-based service learning project.
-In addition to their after-school discussions, YLEADers have already completed a Community Planning and Economic Development at Los Angeles Trade Tech Community College and will be participating in another course in conjunction with capacity-building internships during their summer break.
+YLEADers are developing a sociopolitical systems analysis that will be integrated into a collaborative community-based service learning project.
+In addition to their after-school discussions, YLEADers have already completed a Community Planning and Economic Development course at Los Angeles Trade Tech Community College and will be participating in another course in conjunction with capacity-building internships during their summer break.

 Can’t stop, won’t stop…